 Yes, why?!
-When I was thinking about this aspect, I came across four examples in the media this week that show the reasons.
+When I was thinking about this aspect, I came across five examples in the media this week that show the reasons.

 An article in a local news paper (1) which propagates pseudo-science.
 The article titled "Ornaments for healthy living" (Magnets embedded in jewels help healing) says magnet-based jewels for various ailments that are being introduced 'after conducting trials for two years' have numerous health benefits (the writer quotes acupuncture specialists).
 It gives a list of everyday jewelry and their healing powers.